-Join Me On A Tour Of Tanzania
+Join Me On A Tour Of Tanzania - Africa.com

 From the red-clocked Maasai warriors to the semi-nomadic Barabaig near Mt Hanang, Tanzania is a country of warm hospitable people.
 You can find yourself chatting with local traders at the markets in the Usambara mountains, watching wildebeests in the world-famous Serengeti, or watching lions hunt in the expansive Selous.
 A fishing trip in Lake Victoria wouldn’t hurt either.
-Here is a visual tour of the country.
+Here is how you can tour Tanzania.

 The tour will start off at Dar Es Salaam.
 This is the entry point to this vast country, both figuratively and physically.
 Julius Nyerere International Airport, named after the country’s founding father and an African statesman, is located about 12 Kilometers southwest of the C.B.D.
 Here you can stay at various hotels ranging from budget to luxury.
 A special recommendation is Hyatt Regency, as it offers amazing views of the city.